 If your K-Cup is the latter, then you can’t recycle it.
 However, you can if the pod uses #5 plastic.

-To prepare your K-Cup for recycling, take off the foil top completely if it’s not already removed.
+To prepare your single-use coffee pods for recycling, take off the aluminum foil top completely if it’s not already removed.
 Empty out the paper filter and any remaining coffee grounds.

 Then you can either dispose of the K-Cups in your recycling bin or take them down to your local recycling center.